gperdomor/nx-tools/plugins/nx-container/README.md

 ### Generators

-- init: Setup required files to build your app.
+- init: Initialize Container settings for your workspace.
+- configuation: Configure Container builds for your application.

 ## Community